Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Simulation

 \section{Simulation}

-In this section, the performance of the algorithms proposed is shown.
-Two examples are given, which are a small-scale system with 3 nodes and a large-scale one with 27 nodes.
-For each example, the speed of different algorithms to check the reachability, and $\pi^*$ with minimal flipping actions are shown.
+In this section, the performance of the proposed algorithms is shown.
+Two examples are given, which are a small-scale BCN with 3 nodes and a large-scale one with 27 nodes.
+For each example, the convergence efficiency of different algorithms to check the reachability, and $\pi^*$ with minimal flipping actions are shown.